 - Chemical decontamination: using iron and tar removers

-- Physical decontamination: using a clay bar or mitt
+- Physical decontamination: using a clay bar or clay mitt

-You should always perform the chemical decontamination first to remove as much contamination as possible before touching the paintwork.
+Decontamination should always be done on freshly washed paintwork.
+You should always perform the chemical decontamination first to remove as much contamination as possible before using clay.

 If your car doesn’t need a full decontamination, then you can use a paintwork cleanser to remove some water marks or waxes/ sealants that may left on the surface.
 There are several ways to do this.
 You can use a liquid like R222 Paintwork Cleanser or Dodo Juice Lime Prime, or you can use a panel wipe and IPA (40%).

 2. Refine the Paintwork

 Once the car has been thoroughly decontaminated, you can refine the paintwork if necessary.
 This is otherwise known as paint correction and involves two techniques: compounding and polishing.

 One of the best things about white cars, is that it’s very hard to see clear coat scratches or swirls that have been inflicted by poor wash techniques.